toolleeo/cli-apps/README.md

 * [ramda-cli](https://github.com/raine/ramda-cli) - A tool for processing data with functional pipelines.
 * [Redis Viewer](https://github.com/SaltFishPr/redis-viewer) - A tool to view redis data in terminal.
 * [ROAPI](https://github.com/roapi/roapi) - ROAPI automatically spins up read-only APIs for static datasets without requiring you to write a single line of code.
+* [sampler](https://github.com/sqshq/sampler) - Sampler is a tool for shell commands execution, visualization and alerting.
+Configured with a simple YAML file.
 * [WOPR](https://github.com/yaronn/wopr) - A simple markup language for creating rich terminal reports, presentations and infographic.
 * [zq](https://zed.brimdata.io/docs/commands/zq/) - A command-line tool that uses the Zed language for pipeline-style search and analytics.
 It can query a variety of data formats (CSV, JSON, etc.) in files, over HTTP, or in S3 storage.